UPPMAX/bianca_workshops/docs/beginner/evaluation.md

     - I can manage my files and folders using a terminal
     - I can create a minimal executable bash script
     - I can use modules
-    - I can transfer files to/from Bianca using FileZilla
+    - I can transfer files to/from Bianca using a graphical tool
     - I can start an interactive session
     - I can submit jobs to the scheduler
     - I can start RStudio